cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

 occur *before* the DRE, it must happen in the ``Tick()`` method.
 For each transfer, care must be taken to update the ``time_q`` queue appropriately.

-The input buffer transfer requires the following operation for every object in the buffer:
+The input buffer transfer requires the following operation for each object in the buffer:

 1. *Pop* the object from the input buffer